 Because the extent of the injured person’s damages in a catastrophic injury case typically requires higher compensation than a standard personal injury case, it’s crucial that you work with knowledgeable legal professionals to demonstrate the long-term impact of the injuries.
 An attorney experienced in catastrophic injury claims may be able to gather the necessary experts and work together to prove the defendant’s liability.

-Generally, the time limit for seeking compensation for personal injury claims in New York is three years.
+Generally, the time limit for seeking compensation for personal injury claims in the Bronx is three years.
 It’s also important to note that the deadline may be much shorter in certain cases, including those involving a municipality or public authority, in which case additional submissions may be required in as little as 90 days after the accident.
-On the other hand, the deadline may be tolled (or suspended) in certain circumstances, such as where the victim is a minor or mentally incompetent.
+On the other hand, the deadline may be tolled (or suspended) in certain circumstances, such as where the victim is minor or mentally incompetent.

 Catastrophic injuries are life-altering.
 If you’re been in a severe accident and suffered a devastating injury, you may have the right to seek damages to compensate for your past and future losses.
 To do so, consider hiring an experienced catastrophic injury lawyer to help you prove liability and fight for a fair outcome.